Myanmar Scouts Association: Work at rebirth

 According to Eric Khoo Heng-Pheng of the World Organization of the Scout Movement, "We hope to work on (Laos and Burma) again...
 Laos is the closest, as we have got Cambodia in already...
 Just like Vietnam... we are working with them through ASEAN Scouting.
 We hope to enroll all the countries including China in (the Asia-Pacific Scout Region)."
 Approval was given to restart December 25, 2012.
 Since the first visit of APR in 2012, the membership of Myanmar Scout had grown from 2,000 to approximately 25,000.
 The Myanmar government approved the legal registration and Constitution of Myanmar Scout.
 The Constitutions Committee, on behalf of the World Scout Committee, confirmed that all requirements of WOSM membership under Chapter III, Article V have been fulfilled.

 Motto and slogan

-The motto of Myanmar scouts and girl guides is "အစဉ်အသင့်" (Always prepared) and their slogan is "ကောင်းမှုတစ်ခုနေ့စဉ်ပြု" (Do a good thing everyday).
+The motto of Myanmar scouts and girl guides is "အစဉ်အသင့်" (Be prepared) and their slogan is "ကောင်းမှုတစ်ခုနေ့စဉ်ပြု" (Do a good thing everyday).